-A newcomer to the knowledge management field like myself - whether you are entering the KM field or entering a field that will necessitate working with information professionals - has to answer some very big questions: who are information professionals, and what do they do?
+A newcomer to the information and knowledge management field like myself - whether you are entering the KM field or entering a field that will necessitate working with information professionals - has to answer some very big questions.
+Who are information professionals, and what do they do?

 Knowledge Management: the process of capturing, distributing, and effectively using knowledge (Davenport 1994)2

 These definitions make KM and OL sound virtually the same.
 So why use different terms?

 Dr Edward Rogers, the Chief Knowledge Officer at NASA’s Goddard Space Flight Center, argues3 that the distinction is largely academic, and most people at the practical level choose whichever term they think will appeal most to management.
 However, do both terms turn off the most important people - the end users?!
 That is an entirely different blog post.

 Rogers describes the primary difference between KM and OL as being one of approach: Organisational learning starts with a focus on teams and organisations that need to become smarter, which depends on individual learning.
 Knowledge management starts with a focus on knowledge itself, trying to see past the individual and look at the knowledge that’s contained inside their brain - but in this case, too, the individual is a necessary tool for accessing that information.

 Others argue4 that knowledge management enables organisational learning.
 OL becomes possible because KM has embedded knowledge into all of the organisation’s processes.
 This perspective positions OL as the goal, and KM as a method of achieving that goal.
 In other words, organisations must be able to learn in order to achieve their business goals, and in order to learn, they must have solid KM.